Peru says hostages freed, clashes with Shining Path

 The Shining Path launched a war to overthrow the state in 1980, and some 70,000 people were killed in the conflict.

-With reporting by Terry Wade in Lima and Mario Naranjo in Catagena; Writing by Simon Gardner; Editing by Peter Cooney
+With reporting by Terry Wade; Writing by Simon Gardner; Editing by Peter Cooney